pokeclicker/pokeclicker-wiki/data/Farm/Setups.md

 These setups will work for all Parasite berries, namely [[Berries/Occa]], [[Berries/Kebia]], and [[Berries/Colbur]].

 #### Roseli + Lum + Babiri + Attracting Berry
-Using 1 Lum berry surrounded by 8 Roseli berries, with each side being protected by a Babiri, and then filling the remainder of open farm spots with the parasite berry is the most effective way of attracting wandering Pokémon to the farm.
+Using one [[Berries/Lum]] berry surrounded by eight [[Berries/Roseli]] berries, with each side being protected by a [[Berries/Babiri]], and then filling the remainder of open farm spots with the parasite berry is the most effective way of attracting wandering Pokémon to the farm.
+Parasite setups also work for attracting wanderers to [[Berries/Enigma]] without any risk of mutations.

 _**Attract Aura: 2.18x,
 Encounter Chance per 1.5s: 1.48%**_